qingkaikong/blog/2017_22_searching_in_gmail/README.md

-Many times we need to search some emails in the Gmail, but instead of simply search for name, or key word, there are many useful tricks in Gmail that can save you a lot of time.
+Many times we need to search some emails in the Gmail, but instead of simply searching for a name or key word, there are many useful tricks in Gmail that can save you a lot of time.
 Here are some of the tricks I use all the time for search in my life.

 ### Using different operators